Designed to Run - The Human Gait Cycle

 First it allows the runners muscles, tendons, and connective tissue to absorb two-to-three times the runner's body weight.

-Secondarily, it turns the runner’s legs into an incredibly efficient mechanism for storage of elastic energy.
+Secondly, it turns the runner’s legs into an incredibly efficient mechanism for storage of elastic energy.

 During the Initial Contact - Foot Strike phase we indicated that braking was a bad thing; but at the Mid Stance phase, it really is not.
 The braking action at this phase, creates a stable base and allows for maximum elastic recoil for energy storage.